madreher/LammpsInputBuilder/README.md

 <img src="data/images/WorkflowBuilder.svg" alt="WorkflowBuilder chart" height="400" />

-A `TypedMolecule` represent a molecular model with a forcefield assigned to it.
-Currently, LIB supports ReaxFF and Airebo potentiels but other could be added in the future.
+A `TypedMolecule` represents a molecular model with a forcefield assigned to it.
+Currently, LIB supports ReaxFF and Airebo potentials but other could be added in the future.
 With a `TypedMolecule`, the `WorkflowBuilder` can generate a Lammps data file as well as the beginning of the input script.

 A `Section` generally represents a phase in a simulation workflow which could be reuse in another workflow.
-A `Section` can represent a minimization protocol, a NVE, a system warmup, etc. A `Section` can be recursive and be decomposed to another sequence of sub sections as well.
+A `Section` can represent a minimization protocol, a NVE, a system warmup, etc. A `Section` can be recursive and be decomposed into a sequence of sub sections as well.
 A non recursive `Section` is often tied to a time integration process (minimize, nve, nvt), but certain `Section` can also be used as a way to modify the current state of the simulation, for instance to reset the timestep counter after a minimization or setup the velocity vectors of the atoms.

 A non recursive `Section` is usually built around an `Integrator` object.
 The `Integrator` object represents the process advancing the simulation.
-Current `Integrator` include the `MinimizeIntegrator`, `NVEIntegrator`, or `RunZeroIntegrator`, each of which are responsible to generate a `run` command or equivalent in their execution.
+Current `Integrator` include the `MinimizeIntegrator`, `NVEIntegrator`, or `RunZeroIntegrator`, each of which is responsible for generating a `run` command or equivalent during their execution.
 In addition to the `Integrator`, a `Section` can host a list of `Group`, `Instruction`, `Extension`, and `FileIO` objects.
-A `Group` object represents a list of atoms selected based on different criteria.
-This object is a wrapper around the different Lammps offers to create atom selections.
+A `Group` object represents a list of atoms selected based on different criterias.
+This object is a wrapper around the different ways Lammps offers to create atom selections.
 The `Instruction` object is a wrapper around commands which modify the current state of the simulation but without involving any time integration step.
 The `FileIO` objects are wrapper around the different methods that Lammps offer to write trajectory files during the time integration process.
 Finally, `Extension` objects are wrapper around different additionnal computations (`fix`, `compute`) which are being executed at the same time as the `Integrator`.

 **Important**: A `Section` represents a scope for all the objects within it.
 The `Integrator`, `Group`, `Extension`, and `FileIO` objects assigned within the `Section` are declared at the start of the `Section` and but are also **removed** at the end of the `Section`.
 Consequently, if a following `Section` needs to use a `Group` previously declared, it will have to declare it again.
 This approach was chosen to enforce the clean deletion of every identifier during the execution of the Lammps script.
 Note that in the case of the `RecursiveSection`, the scope of the `Group`, `Extension`, and `FileIO` objects is visible to all the sub sections within the `RecursiveSection` and can thus be used by its sub sections.